Modeling and solving the multimodal car- and ride-sharing problem: Computational study

 To each user $p$ we associate a subset of MOTs $K^p \subseteq K$.
 We assume penalties for constraint violations such as choosing a mode of transport that is not in the user's choice or for too late arrival.
 The penalty cost per violation is determined to be 10,000 and directly included into the cost function.

 For our calculations, we depict one day only.
-Each user has an assigned set of meetings $Q^p$ distributed over the day.
-The ordered list of events $Q^p$ for a working day per user is generated with the following attributes for each event $q$: latest arrival, earliest departure, service duration, all given in minutes.
+Each user $p$ has an assigned set of tasks $Q^p$ distributed over the day.
+For the smallest instances on average 95 nodes (comprising meetings/tasks $q$ and start and end depots $a,b$) and 33 tasks are generated.
+For the largest instances we have on average 463 tasks.
+Further information is given in Section~5.4 in Table~\ref{tab:numsimedge}.
+This leads to about 4-5 assigned nodes per user (including their start and end depots of the trips).
+The ordered list of tasks $Q^p$ for a working day per user $p$ is generated with the following attributes for each task $q$: latest arrival, earliest departure, service duration, all given in minutes.
 We already account for ride-sharing in the instance generation where we enforce the proximity of various tasks of different users.
-First, a predefined sequence of tasks is generated per user $p$ which is then partitioned into separate sets of tasks with newly assigned artificial user $p' \in P$ if a user returns to the depot more than once during a day (= simple trip).
-If a user $p$ has more than one simple trip, buffer time at depot is set to 60 minutes in order to account for, e.g., changing of cars or additional time needed if the previous route was not covered by car.
+First, a predefined sequence of tasks is generated per user $p$ which is then partitioned into separate sets of tasks with newly assigned artificial user $p' \in P$ if a user returns to the depot more than once during a day.
+If a user $p$ has more than one simple trip, buffer time at the depot is set to 60 minutes in order to account for, e.g., changing of cars or additional time needed if the previous route was not covered by car.
 We assume that the maximum distance between two nodes is one hour.

 Instances are named as \texttt{E\_}$u$\texttt{\_}$I$, where $u$ is the number of users, and the instance number $I$ is between 0 and 9.
 For example, the first instance in the set of instances with 20 users ($u = 20$) is denoted \texttt{E\_20\_0}.
 For each combination of $u$ and $m$ we solve a set of 10 instances (\texttt{E\_u\_0} to \texttt{E\_u\_9}) and report the average values.